Ministry of the Extraordinary Minister of the Eucharist

 For further information please contact at firstname.lastname@example.org.

-For all those interested in becoming Catholic and for adult Catholics who have never been confirmed or have been distant from the church.
+R.C.I.A for all those interested in becoming Catholic and for adult Catholics who have never been confirmed or have been distant from the church.
 Regular sessions are held every Monday evening at 7 p.m., September through Easter, until the reception of the sacraments at the Saturday Easter Vigil service.

 We recommend that if you are interested in joining this group that you do so as soon as possible.
 Let us assist you on your journey of faith.